November 14, 2018

 Ahead of the announcement, Juul, one of the most popular manufacturers, said it discontinue sales of most flavors of its e-cig pods — mango, fruit, creme and cucumber — in 90,000 retail outlets, including convenience stores and vape shops.
 It also has ceased promotion of its products on social media, New York Times reports.

-Cities and private litigators have taken action as well against e-cigarette companies that critics say are marketing their products to minors, USA Today reports.
+Cities and private litigators have taken action as well against e-cigarette companies that are reportedly marketing their products to minors, USA Today reports.
 City officials in Chicago and Los Angeles are seeking injunctions for selling their products to minors.

 In Philadelphia, a class action lawsuit was been filed in late August against Juul by users who allege the company has "violated consumer protections laws, engaged in deceptive marketing and failed to include warnings about the level of nicotine the product delivers."
 The lawsuit, filed by the Berger-Montague law firm of Center City, alleges that the company "created an online culture and community specifically designed to encourage young people to use JUUL."